Setting up HTTPS (SSL) with LetsEncrypt

 MAILTO=admin@example.com

-Workaround needed if using "ssl-redirect"
+Workaround needed if using the "ssl-redirect" option

 $ csoftadm -c "conf set ssl-redirect no"; sleep 180